djangify/our-spot/README.md

 **_Register to add photos:_**
 As Admin, I want users to register before being able to book addd a new photo.

-**_Email notifications:_**
+**_Password Change:_**
-As a admin I want to set up a system so users can reset their password if they can not log in.
+As a admin I want to set up a system so users can change their password when they are logged in.

 **_Create, Read, Update and Delete_**
-As admin I want to be able to create, read, update and delete photos and profiles so that the admin area is kept up to date.
+As admin I want to be able to create, read, update and delete photos, comments and profiles so that the admin area is kept up to date.

 ## User